 Company: Frankwatching is a Dutch Online Media company that gives various trainings and webinars about online trends, tips and tricks.

 Quiz/Assessment: The SEO quiz tests your expertise on search engine optimization in just 7 questions.

 Comments: Frankwatching did very well on this quiz landing page.
 The headline immediately gives away what you can expect.
 The visual at the top goes in line with the quiz itself.
 Furthermore, the landing page doesn’t have unnecessary CTAs.
 It’s very clear what they want the visitor to do, and that’s to take the quiz.
 Which creates a strong call-to-action.

-Company: INSIGHT2PROFIT is a market leading technology-enabled service company focused on delivering sustainable revenue and EBITDA growth through implementation and management of pricing and profit strategies.
+Company: INSIGHT2PROFIT is a market-leading technology-enabled service company focused on delivering sustainable revenue and EBITDA growth through the implementation and management of pricing and profit strategies.

 Quiz/Assessment: The PI Score assessment helps your organization benchmark against industry peers and highlights which levers to pull when looking to maximize your organization’s profit potential.

 Comments: INSIGHTS2PROFIT has a good-looking quiz landing page, but there’s always room for improvement.
 First things first: they start with a brief explanation of what the PI score is all about.

 They go on with explaining what the respondent gets in return right after the assessment.
 And that is: once the respondent receives their PI score or INSIGHTS PROFITs index benchmarking score, they’ll be able to know where they stand against industry peers.

 This landing page could’ve easily had a 4-star rating if the CTA wasn’t so bad.
 They’ve placed their call-to-action under the fold.
 It looks hidden, as it doesn’t appear to your visitors instantly when they open up the landing page.